clholm/fafnir/README.md

 # fafnir
-CD4049UBE overdrive (similar to the Greedtone or Red LLama overdrives)
+KiCad project files for the Fafnir Overdrive, a CD4049UBE overdrive (similar to the Greedtone or Red LLama overdrives)